MatthewZlatniski/LoginFrontends/loginfrontends/README.md

 npm start
 ```

-TO launch the application with a specified login demo (scrumDaddy for example):
+To launch the application with a specified login demo (scrumDaddy for example):

 ```bash
 npm run start:scrumDaddy